roackb2/j2s/README.md

 we assume that User has an one-to-many relation with Photo, User has an many-to-many relation to Book, and User may have zero or one Account, the Account model determines whether a user is administrator in its `is_admin` column.
+Other model are fore examples for following sections.

 ```javascript
 // model.js